stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 2 t/`

-Deletes all tags associated with the 2nd person on the displayed person list.
+When you enter the above command, all tags associated with the 2nd person on the displayed person list are deleted.
 ![07_delete_tags](images/UG/07_delete_tags.png)
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 4 date/ fb/`

-Deletes all dates and the Facebook handle associated with the 4th person on the displayed person list.
+When you enter the above command, all dates and the Facebook handle associated with the 4th person on the displayed person list are deleted.
 </div>

 <br>